Keyang/node-csvtojson/readme.md

 * **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing. default: " (double quote)
 * **trim**: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
 * **checkType**: This parameter turns on and off weather check field type. default is true.
 See [Field type](#field-type)
 * **toArrayString**: Stringify the stream output to JSON array.
-This is useful when pipe output to a file which expects JSON array. default is false and only JSON will be pushed to downstream.
+This is useful when pipe output to a file which expects stringified JSON array. default is false and only stringified JSON (without []) will be pushed to downstream.
 * **ignoreEmpty**: Ignore the empty value in CSV columns.
 If a column value is not giving, set this to true to skip them.
 Defalut: false.
 * **workerNum**: Number of worker processes.
 The worker process will use multi-cores to help process CSV data.
 Set to number of Core to improve the performance of processing large csv file.
 Keep 1 for small csv files.
 Default 1.
 * **fork**: Use another CPU core to process the CSV stream.
 * **noheader**:Indicating csv data has no header row and first row is data row.
 Default is false.
 See [header configuration](#header-configuration)
 * **headers**: An array to specify the headers of CSV data.
 If --noheader is false, this value will override CSV header row.
 Default: null.
 Example: ["my field","name"].
 See [header configuration](#header-configuration)
+* **maxRowLength**: the max character a csv row could have.
+0 means infinite.
+If max number exceeded, parser will emit "error" of "row_exceed". if a possibly corrupted csv data provided, give it a number like 65535 so the parser wont consume memory. default: 0
+* **checkColumn**: whether check column number of a row is the same as headers.
+If column number mismatched headers number, an error of "mismatched_column" will be emitted.. default: false
+* **eol**: End of line character.
+If omitted, parser will attempt retrieve it from first chunk of CSV data.
+If no valid eol found, then operation system eol will be used.

 # Parser
 CSVTOJSON allows adding customised parsers which concentrating on what to parse and how to parse.